 LESSON SUGGESTED ACTIVITIES Where did the universe come from?
 To investigate different attitudes to the origins of the universe Fish evolution: Show a simple picture of a cartoon fish to students in the first row of the class for 30 seconds.
 Ask them to replicate the picture as best they can before showing it to students in the second row for 30 seconds.
 Continue the process and then ask students to reveal the pictures in order to demonstrate how changes in the replication process lead to organisms changing over time.
 Card sort: Give students religious and non-religious quotations arguing in favour of evolution and ask them to colour-code them.
 Explain that people who are religious but who accept evolution believe in theistic evolution, the notion that God caused the Big Bang and evolution to happen.
 The Scopes Monkey Trial: Provide students with evidence from either side of the debate in the Scopes Monkey Trial, where John Scopes was put on trial for teaching evolution.
 Ask students to plan a role play or write closing arguments as the lawyers in the case to present back to the class.
 Why is the creation story important to theists?
-To explain the meaning of the creation story Storyboard: Divide the creation story into different stages, including God's command that Adam and Eve look after the Earth, and ask students to draw a picture to represent each stage before writing the meaning for Christians.
-Give some students differentiated worksheets with the possible answers in a box, including ideas such as God wanted humans to procreate, God wanted humans to be stewards and God said that Adam and Eve could rule over creation.
+To explain the meaning of the creation story Storyboard: Divide the creation story into different stages, including God's command that Adam and Eve look after the and ask students to draw a picture to represent each stage before writing the meaning for Christians.
+Give some studifferentiated worksheets with the possible answers in a box, including ideas such as God wanted humans to procreate wanted humans to be stewards and God said that Adam and Eve could rule over creation.
 Holy Book cake: Give students a list of references from a holy book and the book itself.
-Each reference should refer to a cake ingredient, such as eggs or sugar, to give them a recipe when they have found all the answers.
-A site such as www.biblegateway.com can be used to find key words quickly.
-Once students have learnt how to find references, give another list of references about creation and ask students to find the answers and explain what the quotations mean.
-Ask students to explain why the creation story is important to the theists studied in a piece of extended writing.
+Each reference should refer to a ingredient, such as eggs or sugar, to give them a recipe when they have found all the answers.
+A site su www.biblegateway.com can be used to find key words quickly.
+Once students have learnt how to find references, give an analysis of the students have been they have found all the find references.
 What do theists believe about life after death?
-To investigate beliefs about life after death Image enquiry: Show students images of heaven and hell and ask them to write down questions they have and descriptions of the pieces of art.
-Stick figure notes: Introduce students to different beliefs about life after death, such as the immortality of the soul, or full-body resurrection, by asking them to draw stick figures to represent different stages for different denominations.
-Carousel activity: Place information about different religious and non-religious views about life after death in different areas of the room or on different coloured sheets of paper.
-Ask students to complete a chart describing each view with the evidence for it as they move around the room.
+To investigate beliefs about life after death Carousel activity: Place information about different religious and non-religious views about life after death in different coloured sheets of paper.
+Ask students to complete a chart describing each view with the it as they move around the room.